verayan/LETOR/README.md

-This project is about training ranking models so that top ranked documents relevant to queries can be returned.
+Learning to rank using logistic regression and SVM This project is about training ranking models so that top ranked documents relevant to queries can be returned.
 The data set used is TREC dataset in LETOR from MSA.
-There are 44 features associated with each document including BM25, tf-idf and pagerank.
+There are 44 features associated with each document including BM25, tf-idf and pagerank.More detailed info about the dataset can be found in Readme_TREC_dataset.pdf